-The examination should include a review of your child’s medical history, a physical examination, and laboratory tests.
-These tests (see “Important Information for Your Child’s Doctor” below) are very important to ensure a healthy start and future for your child.
-Even if your child appears healthy, some diseases don’t show signs or symptoms until later, when they may be more difficult and complicated to treat.
+The examination should include a review of your child’s medical history and a physical examination.
+Your child may need immunizations as well.
+Your doctor will order recommended laboratory tests (see “Important Information for Your Child’s Doctor” below) which are very important to ensure a healthy start and future for your child.
+Even if your child appears healthy, some medical conditions don’t show signs or symptoms until later, when they may be more difficult and complicated to treat.

-- Review risk factors from your child’s history.
-This includes drug or alcohol exposure before birth, infectious diseases, any available birth family history, difficult life experiences, and environmental risks.
+Review risk factors from your child’s history.
+This includes drug or alcohol exposure before birth, infectious diseases, any hospitalizations or surgeries, any available birth family history, difficult life experiences, and environmental risks.

-- Order recommended tests.
-This includes testing for anemia and lead; developmental, vision and hearing screening; dental and mental health examination.
+Order recommended tests.
+This includes testing for anemia, lead, rickets, thyroid function, syphilis, viral diseases, tuberculosis and intestinal infections; developmental, vision and hearing screening; dental and mental health examination.
 Recommended laboratory tests that were previously done overseas should be repeated.
 Even if your child does not seem to be sick, the recommended screening tests are important for the health and well-being of your child, your immediate family, and other people with whom your child may have contact.

-Below is a list of testing that is recommended for children adopted internationally, regardless of the absence of symptoms or test results from the child’s birth country.
+Below is a list of testing that is recommended for this child, regardless of the absence of symptoms or test results from the child’s birth country.

 - Growth should be monitored with further work-up done if there is not catch-up growth by 6 months after arrival in the home.